 Courses Offered on Self-Support Basis:

 The Board of Trustees authorizes the college administration to designate certain classes as “self-supporting” in nature.
-The cost of a self-supporting class will be determined by calculating the total of all direct costs associated with that particular class and adding a minimum 25 percent mark-up to the direct cost total.
+The cost of a block of self-supporting classes may be determined in aggregate, so that revenues generated will cover all direct costs plus at least 25% to cover a reasonable portion of indirect costs.
+When possible under the above model, curriculum courses offered during the summer, for which no state “FTE earnings” are received, will be offered at the same rate as for stated supported classes.
+Alternatively, the cost of a self-supporting class may be determined by calculating the total of all direct costs associated with that particular class and adding a minimum 25 percent mark-up to the direct cost total.
 Each student enrolled will pay a pro-rata share of the cost of that self-supporting class.
 This fee is determined by dividing the cost of the self-supporting class by the number of estimated students that will register for that class or by dividing the cost of the class by the registration fee which will then determine the minimum number of students needed to register.

 Funds in excess of direct and indirect expenditures will be used for the direct benefit of the students at the discretion of the president.
 Following are examples of the activities upon which excess funds may be spent: